-Proposals must fully address the proposal requirements in VI above and the evaluation criteria in VIII below, as well as contain complete submittals, references and data to verify qualifications.
+Proposals must fully address the proposal requirements in VI above and the evaluation criteria and scoring rubric in VIII below, as well as contain complete submittals, references and data to verify qualifications.
 Proposals without sufficient data to provide a complete evaluation will be considered non-responsive.